 For more fascinating tales, be sure to join one of the weekly guided tours of the mighty Laudeck castle during summer.

-Please register in advance to later than 8.30am at the information office in Ladis.
+Please register in advance to later than 5pm the day before at the information office in Ladis.

 For more information, click on the links below.